惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Add Warmth With Blush and Bronzer

 For bronzer, pros suggest using it as a quick way to warm up the face—as though it was naturally sun-kissed.
-“To warm up the skin, I use a buffing brush and use Chanel Les Beiges healthy glow bronzing cream around the temples, nose, and cheekbones,” says Day.
-“Vieve also do excellent cream bronzers, and I love the new Dior contour sticks.”
+“To warm up the skin, I use a buffing brush and Chanel Les Beiges Healthy Glow bronzing cream around the temples, nose, and cheekbones,” says Day.
+“Vieve also does excellent cream bronzers, and I love the new Dior contour sticks.”

-Brown suggests using a matte formula, and to apply it only to the outer perimeters of the face.
+Brown suggests using a matte formula and to apply it only to the outer perimeters of the face.
 “Matte bronzer in shades that don’t pull too much warmth are perfect.
 Creams as well as powders are great formulas to use here,” Brown advises.
 “And blending is key!
-Be sure to work in small layers, and really buff into skin so there are no hard edges.
-Apply on top of forehead (going into hairline), across center of face (skipping product right across the nose), and behind the ears on neck.
-Men tend to have short hair—if you bronze just the face, it looks unnatural from a 360 degree perspective.”
+Be sure to work in small layers and really buff into skin so there are no hard edges.
+Apply on top of the forehead (going into the hairline), across the center of the face (skipping product right across the nose), and behind the ears on neck.
+Men tend to have short hair—if you bronze just the face, it looks unnatural from a 360-degree perspective.”

 Vieve